PhantomDraft/phantomdraft.github.io/content/en/articles/The Cabin for Grooming.md

 	<p>
 		<img src="/images/articles/the-cabin-for-grooming/the-cabin-for-grooming-dressing-room.webp" alt="The Cabin for Grooming: Dressing Room" />
 	</p>
+	<p>Prompt: A dark fantasy Halloween-themed art piece with elements of pin-up style.
+The focal point is a large, ornate mirror with bulbs around the frame, placed in the center of a wall that is fully built with shelves.
+These shelves are filled with 12 porcelain masks, each with a different expression like happy, sad, serious, angry, and more.
+The masks are arranged under a glass display case that gives a retro feel, adding more detail and elegance to the scene.
+Underneath each mask, there is a section with unreadable text, adding an eerie yet elegant atmosphere.
+In the reflection of the mirror, a shadowy figure holding a camera can be seen, as if filming or watching the viewer.
+Part of the mirror is obscured by a larger, partially drawn curtain, enhancing the mystery.
+The lighting is dim and moody, creating deep shadows that enhance the Gothic, vintage feel of the room.
+The mirror, surrounded by soft, glowing bulbs, adds a pin-up style contrast, while the pink pumpkin-shaped ottoman (pouf) in front of the mirror maintains a playful touch.
+The overall mood is dark, elegant, and slightly unsettling, with a blend of elegance, mystery, and pin-up elements.</p>
 </div>

 The dressing room with shelves lined with masks is a reference to a conversation between my wife and me about “wearing masks in life.”
 Some are for family, others for work, others for something else… there are many.